-The director's of these two films decided to use an entirely different approach when it came to what mood this scene should portray.
+The directors of these two films decided to use an entirely different approach when it came to what mood this scene should portray.

 In Justice League (2017) the scene is edited with quicker cuts and rock music blaring in the background.
-It shows Aquaman as someone tough, someone who doesn't take shit from anyone.
-As a result, him chugging down a bottle of alcohol solidifies this image.
+It shows Aquaman as someone tough, someone who doesn’t take shit from anyone.
+As a result, his chugging down a bottle of alcohol solidifies this image.

 In the Snyder cut, however, the cuts are longer, slow down, and there is a soft soundtrack.
 Here, Aquaman is allowed to be vulnerable, albeit a bit dramatic maybe, and his alcoholism isn’t glorified, but instead shows his suffering.
 This is a great example of how powerful it can be to understand mood!